mussol/100-days-of-code/log.md

 ### Day 6, January 7, 2017

 Continued working on my portfolio.
 Not such a good day though: getting stuck on the details of the functionalities of CSS/Bootstrap (alignments, paddings/margins, bugs on font-awesome icons,... basics?).
 There's a difference between what I created and see on codepen and what shows in github pages, need to find why.

+### Day 7: January 8, 2017

+Read a lot today.
+Articles, tutorials... found a series of exercises to practice CSS selectors, which was mostly new to me, interactive and entertaining, helped a lot.
+Should find more ressources for other features to practice.
+Found some possibilities while browsing and will most probably look into them tomorrow.